Not-Elias/stakingWalkthrough/README.md

 su ethereum
 ```

 You can change your SSH configuration to automatically log in with this user by default.
-This way, you won't need to perform the previous step every time you log in.
+This way, you would not need to perform the previous step every time you log in.
 You should do the next steps in /home/ethereum directory.

-Now, let's proceed with the installation of Chrony.
-Chrony is an implementation of the Network Time Protocol (NTP) designed to synchronize your computer's time with NTP servers.
-Given that the consensus client relies on precise timing to execute attestations and generate blocks effectively, it's important that your node's time remains accurate.
+Now, let us proceed with the installation of Chrony.
+It is an implementation of the Network Time Protocol (NTP) designed to synchronize your computer's time with NTP servers.
+Given that the consensus client relies on precise timing to execute attestations and generate blocks effectively, it is important that your node's time remains accurate.
 ```bash
    # To install crhony
    sudo apt-get install chrony -y